Bliksempie/fractured-world/chronicles/006-06-fragments-of-wisdom-southern-africa-and-surrounds.md

 **Midgame**: A torn page from a sealed summit transcript, edges stained with copper dust.

-> "They didn’t vote.
+> "They didn't vote.
 They listened.
 Then they all nodded.
 At *something* just out of frame."

 *If analyzed, deepens conspiracy-related Chronicle threads, implying silent agreement with unseen forces.*
 <!-- /fragment-meta -->